 What we have seen in the case of women - significant parental impact in 2000 only - however, does not justify these expectations.
 A possible explanation may be that it is the gender-specific nature of the early working career that overwrites the general aging and cohort effects.
 After finishing higher education, women are more likely to feel the pressure of a quick and efficient career-start before leaving work, for a shorter or longer period, to fulfil their role as mothers.
-On the basis of recent demographic trends in Hungary, around 10% of women with a higher education degree may be expected to give birth before turning 25 and with a further 40% to do so before their 30th birthday.
-10 By 2004, 5% of the women in our sample working at the time of the second survey had already had some break in their career.
+On the basis of recent demographic trends in Hungary, around 10% of women with a higher education degree may be expected to give birth before turning 25 and with a further 40% to do so before their 30th birthday.x By 2004, 5% of the women in our sample working at the time of the second survey had already had some break in their career.
 The length of such break exceeded 2 years on the average.
 Furthermore, over 20% of the women working in 2000 were on maternity leave in 2004, and therefore missing from our second set of models.
 Expecting an early break in their career, women are possibly less affected by the tendency of a flexible career-start and make more effort to achieve a good fit to the position as soon as possible.
+More insight into Hungarian women's decisions on combining employment and fertility also proves the significant impact of human capital investments, while social origin is less influential if controlled for the other characteristics of women (Róbert et al 2001).
 We suggest that the substantial distraction of the classic career route of steady adjustments and upward movements, together with the high number of women missing from the second sample of working graduates might explain why no sign of the expected aging effect was shown in the case of women.

 Turning now to the issue of the source of parental impact, further important gender characteristics of the social reproduction process may be explored.
 Supporting earlier research findings that mother's characteristics are more important in shaping daughters' career, whereas fathers have more impact on their sons' status attainment (eg. Ashaffenburg 1995), we also found that mothers play a greater role in the case of women.
 In particular, our models show that it is their mothers' highest level of education that influences women's social prestige, while their risk of unemployment is a factor of their mothers' social prestige.
 Out of the three success measures investigated, it is only women's earnings that seem to be influenced more by their fathers' characteristics.
-On the other hand, in the case of men, both wage and social prestige score are factors of the fathers' characteristics - a finding that is very likely to reflect the gender influence nature of the socialization in the family as well as the similarly gender influenced nature of the occupational structure.
+On the other hand, in the case of men, both wage and social prestige score are factors of the fathers' characteristics - a finding that is very likely to reflect the gender influence nature of the socialization in the family as well as the similarly gender infuenced nature of the occupational structure.